petervk/Test-for-documents/CCDC 2 (2008) Stipulated Price Contract.md

 Consultant
 name of Consultant*
 address
 facsimile number 	email address

 * If it is intended that the notice must be received by a specific individual, that individual’s name shall be indicated.

-ARTICLE A-7 LANGUAGE OF THE CONTRACT
+# ARTICLE A-7 LANGUAGE OF THE CONTRACT

 7.1 When the Contract Documents are prepared in both the English and French languages, it is agreed that in the event of any apparent discrepancy between the English and French versions, the English / French # language shall prevail. # Complete this statement by striking out inapplicable term.
 7.2 This Agreement is drawn in English at the request of the parties hereto.
 La présente convention est rédigée en anglais à la demande des parties.

-CCDC 2 – 2008 File 005213
-Note: 	This contract is protected by copyright.
-Use of a CCDC 2 document not containing a CCDC 2 copyright seal constitutes an infringement of copyright.
-Only sign this contract if the document cover page bears a CCDC 2 copyright seal to demonstrate that it is intended by the parties to be an accurate and unamended version of CCDC 2 – 2008 except to the extent that any alterations, additions or modifications are set forth in supplementary conditions.
-ARTICLE A-8 SUCCESSION
+# ARTICLE A-8 SUCCESSION

 8.1 	The Contract shall enure to the benefit of and be binding upon the parties hereto, their respective heirs, legal representatives, successors, and assigns.
 In witness whereof the parties hereto have executed this Agreement by the hands of their duly authorized representatives.

 SIGNED AND DELIVERED in the presence of:

 WITNESS	      OWNER
 name of owner